Friendship Apps vs Curated Introductions: Which Suits You

 Product · by Vairi Editorial · 6 min read

-Here is how the two models actually behave once you are in them.
+Here is how the two models actually behave once you're inside them, not just how they're pitched on the landing page.

 Two models under one label

-Browsing apps show you profiles and let you filter, swipe or message at will.
-Curated apps ask about you, then hand you a short list they think fits, often with more privacy up front.
+Browsing apps, the Bumble BFF model, show you profiles and let you filter, swipe or message at will.
+Curated apps ask about you first, then hand you a short list they think fits, often with more privacy built in up front.
 One puts you in charge of the search.
 The other trades some control for less work.

 Browsing: control and effort

 You see everyone and decide for yourself, which feels good if you like being in charge.
-The cost is decision fatigue and a tendency to judge on photos and one-liners.
-People who enjoy the hunt do well here.
-People who find it draining tend to quietly stop opening the app after a fortnight.
+The cost is decision fatigue and a tendency to judge on photos and one-liners rather than the things that actually predict a friendship holding.
+Robin Dunbar's research on friendship identifies seven variables that predict whether two people click: shared language or dialect, hometown, education, hobbies, worldview, sense of humour and musical taste.
+Most bios surface maybe one of those.
+People who enjoy the hunt do well on a browsing app anyway.
+People who find it draining tend to quietly stop opening it after a fortnight.

 Curated introductions: less choice, less fatigue

 You hand over the sorting and get a few considered options instead of hundreds.
 Less appearance-first judging, usually more privacy, and your energy goes into conversation rather than filtering.
-The trade is that you are trusting the matching, and you cannot browse the whole pool yourself.
+The trade is that you're trusting the matching, and you cannot browse the whole pool yourself.
+That is a real cost for people who like to shop around, and a relief for people who don't.

 Compare them on what matters

 The last point is the one people underrate.
-The best model is the one you will still be using in a month.
+The best model is the one you'll still be opening in a month, not the one with the slicker onboarding video.

 Which suits a busy or shy person

 If time is tight or crowds drain you, introductions tend to win, because they cut the sifting and the public-profile exposure.
-If you have energy for the search and enjoy it, a browsing app can be genuinely fun.
-There is no universally right answer, only a right answer for you.
+If you have energy for the search and genuinely enjoy it, a browsing app can be fun rather than a chore.
+There is no universally right answer, only a right answer for you, and it's worth being honest about which one you are before you download either.

 Where Vairi fits

-Vairi sits in the introductions column: a few aligned matches, anonymous until you choose otherwise, built for people who find endless choosing tiring.
-It is one option, not the verdict.
+Vairi sits in the introductions column: a handful of aligned matches from a short conversational interview, anonymous until both people opt into a mutual reveal, built for people who find endless choosing tiring.
+It's one option, not the verdict.
 The plans page is honest about what it does and does not do.

 For the practical checks before you commit, choosing an application to meet friends lists what to look at, and how the matching works covers the introductions side in detail.